 How to choose an Android launcher

 Before choosing a launcher, it’s worth considering what you want from your Android phone.
-If you have a device from a Chinese manufacturer like Oppo or Huawei - or a heavily skinned device like one of LG’s - and you just want a more stock Android-like experience, the best launcher to download is probably the Nova launcher.
+If you have a device from a Chinese manufacturer like Oppo or Xiaomi - or a heavily skinned device like one of Samsung’s - and you just want a more stock Android-like experience, the best launcher to download is probably the Nova launcher.

 The Nova launcher brings a visual experience which is much more like the stock/standard Android look and feel.
 As well as offering a look and feel which, by default, feels a lot like the Pixel, it also lets control every element of your phone’s software experience.

 Nova Launcher lets you do things like change the size of your home screen icons manually, as well as installing custom icon packs so you can change the way they look too.
 You can choose how many rows and columns of apps you want on the home screen and in your app drawer, and even fine-tune the way the Google search bar appears.
 And that’s just the tip of the iceberg.